-- 8.49 The meter should have a minimum scale division of 0.1 litres or less and be designed to measure flow rates over the range 1 litre per minute to 25 litres per minute. - 8.50 A single jet turbine system is sufficiently accurate for the purpose.
-Other systems such as multi-jet turbine or semi-positive displacement systems complying with ISO 4064 Part 1 Class B or Class C, or BS 5728 Class D, may also be used.
+- 8.50 The meter should have a minimum scale division of 0.1 litres or less and be designed to measure flow rates over the range 1 litre per minute to 25 litres per minute. - 8.51 A single jet turbine system is sufficiently accurate for the purpose.
+Other systems such as multi-jet turbine or semi-positive displacement systems complying with BS 5728 Class D, may also be used.